-- Anyone who has not provided an acceptable criminal background check by June 1 will not be allowed in the dug-out or on the field.
+- Anyone who has not provided an acceptable criminal background check will not be allowed in the dug-out or on the field.

 - Once criminal background check has been received, coaches will be provided with current years’ coach’s shirt.
 All coaches are required to wear coach’s shirt provided by the league.

 - All coaches are required to wear appropriate footwear in dug-out or on the playing field.
 NO sandals, open toe or open heels are permitted.
 Failure to comply may result in forfeit of the game.

-- MUST shake hands at the end of the game.
+- Coaches and players MUST shake hands / fist pump at the end of the game.

 - All catchers and pitchers must wear appropriate mask.